orxngc/dots/README.md

 - the vimjoyer youtube channel, for making immensely helpful videos that saved me hours and hours of pain
 - https://github.com/NotAShelf/nyx/ — teaching me how many different parts of how nix works, and many bits of code
 - https://gitlab.com/Zaney/zaneyos — teaching me how many different parts of how nix works, and several tidbits of code
-- https://github.com/Jas-SinghFSU/HyprPanel — The ags configuration that I use.
 - https://github.com/MrVivekRajan/Hypr-Dots — The hyprlock config inspiration.
 - https://github.com/zDyanTB/HyprNova - The wlogout styling.
 - https://github.com/elythh/nixvim — The neovim configuration I use.